 There's yet another one, which requires a No Death Run.
 There's no video footage of it yet, but it completely puts the above to shame.

-In Metal Gear Solid: Peace Walker, the true final boss will trigger upon completion of Metal Gear ZEKE and finishing all main and extra ops.
+In Metal Gear Solid: Peace Walker, the true final boss will trigger upon completion of Metal Gear ZEKE and finishing all main ops.
 How difficult the boss fight is depends on how well you obtain the parts for ZEKE.

 In Illbleed, there was a hidden final boss that could only be accessed in a New Game Plus, by purposfully not saving your kidnapped friends.
 Stranger still, every time you let one of them die, Eriko (the protagonist) loses her clothing, until she is eventually completely naked save for a tiny thong-like panty scrap and a couple of band-aids over her nipples.
 Reach the final arena like this, and instead of introducing the final boss, the announcer will start drooling over you and come down there himself.
 And believe it or not, it gets even stranger from there...